dotnet/orleans/src/Documentation/grains/grainservices.md

 Basically, the silo fetches `IGrainService` types from the service provider when starting: **orleans/src/Orleans.Runtime/Silo/Silo.cs**
  `var grainServices = this.Services.GetServices<IGrainService>();`

-The `Orleans.Runtime` Nuget package should be imported into the Grainservice base class.
+The `Orleans.Runtime` Nuget package should be referenced by the Grainservice project.

 ###Note 2